clc3-CloudComputing/clc3-ws23/2 -Continuous-Integration/exercise2.1/README.md

 # Exercise 2.1: Setup Continuous Integration

-In this exercise, you will set up a *Continuous Integration* (CI) workflow using GitHub as a version control system, GitHub Actions as a build tool, and DockerHub as artifact repository manager.
+In this exercise, you will set up a *Continuous Integration* (CI) workflow using GitHub as a the version control system, GitHub Actions as the build tool, and DockerHub as the artifact repository.
 This workflow will execute the unit tests of the source code and build the code.
 To trigger it, a change of the codebase must be performed.

 ## Setup